nklammer/MORmod_10k/README.md

 # 10k
-This repository contains resources and documentation for the building energy modeling portion of the methods of the FY 22"10k" technical report (TP-5500-81037).

-for Noah Klammer's 2021 MS thesis at the Univeristy of Colorado "Model Order Reduction for More Modular Buildings: Model-Cluster-Reduce for Modular Multifamily Buildings".

-This work was inspired by and heavily borrows from previous work done for the publication of the Zero Energy Design Guide for Multifamily buildings.
+This repository contains resources and documentation for the building energy modeling portion of the methods of the FY 22 "10k" technical report (TP-5500-81037).
+The workflow is forked and edited from Noah Klammer's 2021 MS thesis in the repo `MORmod_mf`.
+The work was inspired by and heavily borrows from previous work done for the publication of the Zero Energy Design Guide for Multifamily buildings.
 A [related publication](https://www.nrel.gov/docs/fy20osti/77013.pdf) detailing the technical work is available for free.

 # VERSIONS